 A backlink is a link from another site TO your site.
 Basically, someone else is saying that your site has valuable information their reader might be interested in on a particular topic.
 For instance, if a local fitness instructor is talking about healthy eating and links to a local paleo meal prep business (we have one in my hometown so this comes to mind for me!), the fitness instructor is giving the paleo chef a backlink.

 Why are backlinks important?

-Backlinks are important, because they give your site authority in the eyes of a search engine.
-In some says, Search Engines are a lot like an election.
+Backlinks are important because they give your site authority in the eyes of a search engine.
+In some ways, Search Engines are a lot like an election.

 Imagine for a minute that you are running for state representative.
 You win by being the person that gets the most votes.
 It’s basically a big popularity contest.